petersulyok/smfc/README.md

 2. `[HD] hd_names=` is a compulsory parameter for HD fan controller, and it must be specified in `/dev/disk/by-id/...` form.
 Please note that the `/dev/sda` form is not persistent and could change after a reboot!
 3. `[NVME] nvme_names=` is a compulsory parameter for NVME fan controller, and it must be specified in `/dev/disk/by-id/...` form.
 Please note that the `/dev/nvme0n1` form is not persistent and could change after a reboot!
 4. `[CPU] / [HD] / [NVME] min_level= / max_level=` should be configured in alignment with threshold configuration (see more details in [this chapter](https://github.com/petersulyok/smfc/blob/main/README.md#6-ipmi-fan-control-and-sensor-thresholds)).
 Be patient, several refinement cycles could happen.
+5. Multiple instances of the same fan controller can be created using numbered section names (e.g. `[CPU:0]`, `[CPU:1]`).
+Each instance has its own full set of parameters and can be assigned to a different IPMI zone with a different fan curve.
+Two enabled instances of the same type must not share the same IPMI zone.
+See [chapter 1.4](#14-multiple-fan-curves-per-ipmi-zone) for details.
-5. Several sample configuration files are provided in `./config/samples` folder.
+6. Several sample configuration files are provided in `./config/samples` folder.
-6. Save/backup your configuration file when you've got the final version.
+7. Save/backup your configuration file when you've got the final version.
 Avoid overwriting if you upgrade to a new version of `smfc`.

 ### 11. How to run `smfc`?